Group on Research Advancement and Development (GRAND)

 Guide to the Group on Research Advancement and Development

-The AAMC’s professional development group for research deans provides a national forum for action on issues critical to the research enterprise, and for linking advances in research with improvements in health.
-GRAND representatives are appointed by deans and/or CEOs of AAMC member institutions.
+The AAMC’s professional development group for research deans (and similar research administrative leaders) provides a national forum for action on issues critical to the research enterprise, and for linking advances in research with improvements in health.
+GRAND “designated representatives” are appointed by medical school deans.
+GRAND “members” can request to be added directly to the group.
+GRAND “affiliates” can join the group from non-member organizations.

 At the request of a group of research deans, the AAMC organized a meeting in 1999 to discuss important issues in support, management, and oversight of biomedical research.
 The meeting was well attended, and the research deans were enthusiastic about forming a permanent professional development group with AAMC.
 The group named itself the Group on Research Advancement and Development (GRAND).